 All users will use Single Sign On, and they will have different views to see their faculty and advisor roles.

 Faculty are expected to review and verify all grade data before submitting. faculty will have the ability to export grades from Canvas and upload an CSV-formatted Excel file into my.SDSU.
 For faculty who are not using Canvas to export their grades, a manual grade input option is available.

 As is the case now, outstanding coursework must be completed within one academic year.
-Upon completion of coursework, the faculty must submit a grade change form.
 Any unresolved incompletes will be charged (assigning a grade of “IC”) after one academic year.